Polished Petoskey Stones

 Before you decide to polish your Petoskey Stones examine them carefully.
 Only the best stones are able to accept a polish - these stones are solid, without pore spaces and without deep pits.
 If your stones do not meet this description then save your time.
 You will probably not be happy with the results.
 Select only the nice solid stones for polishing.

 Petoskey Stones are very soft compared to most other rocks that are polished.
 They are composed of calcite which has a hardness of 3 on the Mohs Hardness Scale.
-Many people who polish Petoskey Stones do the entire job by hand or on a lapidary polisher.
+Many people who polish Petoskey Stones do the entire job by hand or on a lapidary polisher with an expanding rubber wheel.

 They start with a well-rounded stone and wet sand it smooth by hand using water and wet sandpaper.
 They begin sanding with 220 grit wet sandpaper and smooth the entire surface of the stone.
 They then wet sand the entire surface thoroughly with 600 grit wet sandpaper.
 They polish using cerium oxide or aluminum oxide on a soft piece of wet corduroy or wet felt.
 Sanding and polishing a small stone a few inches across can take an experienced person an hour.